WMJY

-WMJY (93.7 FM, "Magic 93.7") is a commercial radio station, licensed to Biloxi, Mississippi and serving the Biloxi-Gulfport-Pascagoula radio market.
-The station is owned by iHeartMedia, Inc., and it broadcasts an adult contemporary radio format, switching to Christmas music for part of November and December.
-The studios are on Debuys Road in Biloxi.
+WMJY (93.7 FM, "Magic 93.7") is a commercial radio station licensed to Biloxi, Mississippi, United States, and serving the Biloxi-Gulfport-Pascagoula market.
+The station is owned by iHeartMedia, Inc., and it broadcasts an adult contemporary format with studios are on Debuys Road in Biloxi.

-WMJY has an effective radiated power (ERP) of 100,000 watts horizontal polarization and 98,300 watts vertical.
-The transmitter tower is off Mississippi Highway 57 in Vancleave.
+WMJY's transmitter is located off Mississippi Highway 57 in Vancleave.
 The signal covers an area from Mobile in the east to the suburbs of New Orleans in the west.